marmotgraph/marmotgraph-core/docs/permissions.md

 ## Invitations
 Users can be invited to individual instances.
 This means, that although they are not having any permissions on the space of the given instance at all, an invitation allows them to access it.
-Because usually, giving access to a single instance is not sufficient in a graph database, the EBRAINS Knowledge Graph invitations are valid for the so-called "scope" of an instance
+Because usually, giving access to a single instance is not sufficient in a graph database, the MarmotGraph invitations are valid for the so-called "scope" of an instance

 ### (Invitation)scope
 The scope of an instance describes the instance itself as well as its directly related resources.
-The scope is calculated based on a specific set of "queries" which describe the dependencies between the entities based on specific use-cases (such as the combination for producing the aggregation result of the KG Search).
+The scope is calculated based on a specific set of "queries" which describe the dependencies between the entities based on specific use-cases (such as the combination for producing the aggregation result of the MarmotGraph Search).
 The invitation scope is calculated at invitation time and can be updated via the corresponding API endpoint either regularly or on demand.